polentino/redacted/README.md

 ## Usage

-in your `project/build.sbt` file, add the following line
+in your `project/plugins.sbt` file, add the following line (once it will be published :)

 ```scala 3
 addCompilerPlugin("io.github.polentino" % "redacted" % "0.0.1")